sandipsubedi/notes_ruby_on_rails/docs/design_patterns/anti_patterns.md

 title: Anti Pattern
 ---

-- a software anti-pattern is a pattern that may be commonly used but is considered ineffective or counterproductive.
+- A software anti-pattern is a pattern that may be commonly used but is considered ineffective or counterproductive.

 ### Examples of Anti-Pattern
 1. Goldern Hammer